 Furthermore, limit the consumption of green peppers, aubergines, tomatoes and white potatoes (sweet potatoes are acceptable).
 These foods contain “solanine”, which interferes with the muscles’ enzymes and may cause pain and discomfort.

 Do not eat red meat, dairy products, or other foods high in saturated fats.
 Saturated fats raise cholesterol levels, interfere with circulation, promote inflammation, and increase pain.
 Also, avoid fried foods, processed foods, shellfish, dairy foods, and white flour products such as bread and pasta.

 Do not consume any caffeine, alcohol, or sugar.
-Eating sugar, in any form, promotes fatigue, increases pain, and disturbs sleep.
+Sugar in any form promotes fatigue, increases pain, and disturbs sleep.
 If these substances have been a regular part of the diet, symptoms may worsen for a short period due to the “withdrawal” effect.

 Maintain a programme of moderate exercise.
 A daily walk followed by some gentle stretching is pleasant.
 Start slowly and be careful not to overdo it, as this can aggravate symptoms.
-Remember that daily exercise is needed, not a strenuous workout two or three times a week.
-Once regular exercise becomes habitual, the symptoms are likely to improve; moderate exercise and stretching help keep muscles flexible and prevent joints from stiffening up.
+Remember that daily exercise is needed, not a strenuous workout twice a week.
+Once regular exercise becomes habitual, the symptoms will likely improve; moderate exercise and stretching help keep muscles flexible and prevent joints from stiffening up.

 Be sure to give the body sufficient rest.
-Set aside at least eight hours for sleep each night.
+Set aside at least eight hours of sleep each night.

-Consider trying massage therapy, which can help to relax muscles and reduce joint stiffness.
+Try massage therapy, which can help relax muscles and reduce joint stiffness.

 The entire body and bikini waxing are famous for men and women today.
 Full body waxing lasts two hours, including the treatment of legs, back, chest, tummy, arms, and underarms.